PVSVASANTH2004/LumoraAI/README.md

 A production-grade AI-powered document assistant built with a full RAG (Retrieval-Augmented Generation) pipeline.
 Upload PDFs, ask questions, and get accurate answers with source citations — all backed by semantic search and streaming AI responses.

-Built as the Round-2 submission for the **IR INFOTECH Full Stack Developer Internship**.

 ---

 ## Tech Stack